ameenvga/blender-batch-renderer/README.md

 # blender batch renderer

 **Esxecutable is in dist folder**
-Just drag and drop your files to the app.
-Select you blender exe file and press Render button
+Select your blender.exe file and set as the Blender source file.
+Just drag and drop your to-render-files to the app.  and press Render button